-Thriving Places Wales is based on Happy City’s ground-breaking Thriving Places Index, which measures how well areas are doing at growing the conditions for equitable, sustainable wellbeing.
-Data Cymru have worked with Happy City, and the five Public Service Boards across Gwent, to adapt the tool for the different context and data available in Wales.
+Thriving Places Wales is based on The Centre for Thriving Places ground-breaking Thriving Places Index, which measures how well areas are doing at growing the conditions for equitable, sustainable wellbeing.
+Data Cymru have worked with The Centre for Thriving Places, and the five Public Service Boards across Gwent, to adapt the tool for the different context and data available in Wales.

 It is designed to provide a robust reporting framework to support decision-makers in local areas to improve lives on the ground and to help shift the focus, place by place, towards measuring what matters.

 The work is based on many years development work in consultation with experts from around the world, academics, practitioners and diverse local communities The conditions included in the framework are what have been shown to be most important for individuals, communities and areas to thrive.
 They define sustainable well-being as providing equal opportunities to thrive for present and future generations.
 Thriving Places Wales offers an alternative view of well-being compared to financial and deprivation-based indices.

 Thriving Places Wales uses a broad range of measures that reflect the increasing understanding that well-being is a multi-dimensional concept, determined by many diverse factors.
 These factors tend to be causally connected to each other to create a ‘web’ of conditions that impact on people’s well-being.